5:30PM - 7PM

 Be there when it all Starts

-Ty Mulholland is the President of Wildland, and has over 10 years of experience leading highly talented teams through large scale projects.
+Ty Mulholland is the Head of Operations of Managed Squared, and has over 10 years of experience leading highly talented teams through large scale projects.
 Ty has developed projects for large companies such as Microsoft, Hyundai, and Lamb Weston as well as small and locally owned startups.
 He is passionate about technology that enhances people’s lives.
 Ty is an avid supporter of the community.
 He is a board member for Fuse Co-Working, has been a Tri-Conf organizer, Startup Weekend Organizer, WSU guest lecturer, Launch University Keynote and founded several meet ups in the community.
 He lives in Richland with his wife and three daughters.

 Director of Economic Development & Gov.